Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Introduction

 One such domain is cryptic crossword puzzles.
 Cryptics are the most popular style of crossword in the United Kingdom and appear in major newspapers like \emph{The Times} and \emph{The Guardian}.
-They differ from American-style crossword puzzles in that they have both definition and wordplay components.
-Consider this NLP-centric cryptic crossword clue: ``But everything's really trivial, initially, for a transformer model (4).''
-The wordplay part is ``But everything's really trivial, initially.''
-The word \textit{initially} in this context is used as an \textbf{indicator}, which tells the solver to take the initial letter of each of the preceding words (\textbf{b}ut \textbf{e}verything's \textbf{r}eally \textbf{t}rivial) to get the answer word: ``BERT''.
-The \textbf{definition} part of the clue is ``a transformer model,'' which is a semantically valid description of BERT.
-Because both the wordplay and the definition components lead to the same 4-letter word (which is what the \textbf{enumeration} calls for), we can be reasonably confident that BERT is the correct answer.
-Many clues require the application of multiple, potentially composed functions (i.e. the result of one transformation, like taking a synonym, becomes the input to the next), with multiple indicators, to solve the wordplay.
+Cryptic clues have two parts: a \textbf{definition} and a \textbf{wordplay} cipher that, when placed adjacent to each other, read like fluent natural language.
+For example, consider this NLP-centric cryptic crossword clue: ``But everything's really trivial, initially, for a transformer model (4)'' with answer \answer{BERT}. ``(4)'' is the \textbf{enumeration} and specifies the number of letters in the answer.
+Solvers must identify which part of the clue is definition and which is wordplay.
+The \textbf{definition} should be a semantically valid description of the answer word: ``a transformer model'' can mean \answer{BERT}.
+The \textbf{wordplay} part is the remainder of the clue: ``But everything's really trivial, initially''.
+The word \textit{initially} in this context is used as an \textbf{indicator}, which tells the solver to take the \textit{initial letter} of each of the preceding words (\textbf{b}ut \textbf{e}verything's \textbf{r}eally \textbf{t}rivial) to produce \answer{BERT}.
+Because both the wordplay and the definition give the same 4-letter word (which is what the \textbf{enumeration}, ``(4)'', calls for), we can be confident that \answer{BERT} is the correct answer.

+The clue just discussed is an example of the \textit{initialism} clue type, which is one of roughly 15 major clue types.
+Other types can require anagramming words, finding words hidden in longer phrases, performing synonym substitutions, substituting a word for a soundalike (e.g., "hiring" for "high ring"), or composing a number of these manipulations.
+See Table \ref{tab:clue_examples} for examples of several other clue types with answer "BERT" and Appendix~\ref{app:clue_examples} for examples of actual clues from the dataset.
+As with American-style clues, cryptics require world knowledge and linguistic flexibility to match the definition, but also considerable attention to meta-linguistic concepts to solve the wordplay.
+In this paper we study the language task of solving individual cryptic clues, rather than full puzzles since, unlike American-style crosswords, cryptics generally have unique answers and so are less reliant on grid constraints in order to achieve a complete solution.